petabridge/akkadotnet-code-samples/src/clustering/sharding-sqlserver/README.md

 ### Run the Sample

+On initial run, the database can be seeded by setting the `SEED_DB=true` environment variable

 Load up Rider or Visual Studio and

-1. Launch `SqlSharding.Host`, followed by
+1. Launch `SqlSharding.Sql.Host`, followed by
 2. Launch `SqlSharding.WebApp`.

-Provided that you don't see any SQL Server connection errors originating from `SqlSharding.Host` - you should have no trouble using the WebApp's UI to add products, submit orders, change inventory levels, and more.
+Provided that you don't see any SQL Server connection errors originating from `SqlSharding.Sql.Host` - you should have no trouble using the WebApp's UI to add products, submit orders, change inventory levels, and more.